-Detentions of U.S. Nationals and Dual Nationals Iran does not recognize any dual nationality.
-Iranian-American scholar Haleh Esfandiari, of the Woodrow Wilson Center in Washington, DC, was imprisoned for several months in 2007 on the grounds that the Center was involved in democracy promotion efforts in Iran.
-An Iranian-American journalist, Roxanna Saberi, was imprisoned for five months in 2009 for expired press credentials.
+Detentions of U.S. Nationals and Dual Nationals

+Iran does not recognize any dual nationality.
+Iranian-American academic Haleh Esfandiari was imprisoned for several months in 2007 for allegations that her employer, the Woodrow Wilson Center, was involved in democracy promotion efforts in Iran.
+Iranian-American journalist Roxanna Saberi was imprisoned for five months in 2009 for expired press credentials.
 Three American hikers (Sara Shourd, Shane Bauer, and Josh Fattal) were arrested in August 2009 after crossing into Iran from a hike in northern Iraq.
-They were released in 2010 and 2011 on \$500,000 bail each-brokered by Oman.
+They were released in 2010 and 2011 in releases brokered by Oman.